haacked/haacked.com/_posts/archived/2004-10-06-clubs-in-la-and-the-price-of-a-drink.aspx.markdown

 ---
 layout: post
-title: "Clubs In L.A. and The Price Of A Drink"
+title: Clubs In L.A. and The Price Of A Drink
 date: 2004-10-06 -0800
 comments: true
 disqus_identifier: 1313
 categories: []
+redirect_from: "/archive/2004/10/05/clubs-in-la-and-the-price-of-a-drink.aspx/"
 ---

 With my brother-in-law in town from Tokyo, it is important that we survey the local club scene.
 Serious business.
 The past two Saturdays we went out to see different DJs at Avalon.
 I'm not sure I want to go back